The Woodwright's Shop: Wood joints

+Underhill often showed viewers how to create wooden joints.
+Timber framing techniques are often used in conjunction with the wood joints described on the show.
+Hand tools are a major focus of the show.
+All of the hand tools used on the show are manually operated (i.e. non-electric).
 Proper handling and maintenance of tools is also part of the show.
 This includes the sharpening and sometimes making of tools, such as a scraper made from an old saw blade.

 Machine tools

 The most commonly used machine tool on the show is the lathe.
-Underhill typically uses a treadle lathe, but has also shown the viewers how to build and operate a spring pole lathe.
-He also often uses a gouge, in conjunction with his lathe, to remove material and smooth out a workpiece.
+Underhill typically used a treadle lathe, but also showed viewers how to build and operate a spring pole lathe.
+He also often used a gouge, in conjunction with his lathe, to remove material and smooth out a workpiece.

-One of the simplest types of machines used on the show is a miter box.
+The show also featured the use of various jigs and appliances, for example the miter box.
 This is used to create square and perpendicular saw cuts, or to create saw cuts at a specific angle.

 Early history

 The show started as an idea that Roy Underhill had in 1976.
 He built a workshop and historic museum in Durham, North Carolina, in the mid-1970s.
 He called it "The Woodwright's Shop" and started teaching classes on how to build things out of wood.

 Underhill pitched the show idea to the PBS affiliate in Chapel Hill in 1978 but was rejected.
 He tried again in 1979 and filmed a pilot.
 Only in the fall of 1979 was the show accepted.
 1979 was the same year that This Old House started airing on PBS.
 Underhill admits that he made up the term "woodwright" and that it is not an actual term.
 Initially, he was concerned about using the made-up term in the show's title, but decided to use it anyway.
+The show went on a brief hiatus in 1980 while Underhill was negotiating funding for the second season.

 Production

-The show has a tight filming schedule.
-The show does not have a real script; instead, Underhill works out the story he is going to present and how to do it.
-He decides where camera shots are needed and sets workpieces and tools in those locations.
-The filming of different shots is limited to three takes because of the limit of workpieces used on the show.
+The show had a tight filming schedule.
+The show did not have a real script; instead, Underhill worked out the story he is going to present and how to do it.
+He decided where camera shots are needed and sets workpieces and tools in those locations.
+The filming of different shots was limited to three takes because of the limit of workpieces used on the show.

-In recent years, the show is filmed in one take with no editing and as a result, the host is often out of breath by the end of the 24 minute program.
+In the later years of the show, it was filmed in one take with no editing, and as a result the host was often out of breath by the end of the 24 minute program.